(PHOTO CREDIT: TAKE Creative)

 Before Hamilton, Lin Manuel Miranda penned In the Heights, a musical that garnered praise in 2008 and won the Tony Award for Best Musical.
-Under the skillful direction of Benjamin Perez, the La Mirada Theatre for the Performing Arts created a stage masterpiece with their latest offering.
+Under the skillful direction of Benjamin Perez, the La Mirada Theatre for the Performing Arts created a stage masterpiece with its latest offering.
 It is one of the best shows I’ve seen from this theatre company, and it’s one of the best theatre shows I’ve ever seen.
 This show has everything: heart, soul, and incredible music.
 Currently, it’s the best show of the year.

 In the Heights is a musical about the Washington Heights community in New York City.
 The musical follows several different community members through dramatic scenes and music.
 Our main protagonist, Usnavi de la Vega (Ruben J. Carbajal), is the show’s narrator, aka MC (Master of Ceremony).
 He raps and sings throughout the show as life in the city unfolds before our very eyes.

 The storyline is down-to-earth and relatable.
 We aren’t talking about watching spaceships or astral projections.
-In the Heights is a show about real people working a job on the corner and being shy around the girl you like.
+In the Heights is a show about real people working a job on the corner and being shy around the girl they like.
 It’s a show about a solid connection to a culture and a community.
 It’s an American story about the hardships of being an immigrant.
 The script is put together in a classic style but with the modern use of Hip-hop and Latin influences.
 The show is a winner, and it won the Tony in 2008 for a good reason.

 The acting in this production was exceptional across the board.
 I loved the actress who plays Abuela Claudia, the adopted grandmother figure of the community in the play.
 She sings a beautiful tune called “Paciencia Ye Fe,” which translates to “Patience and Faith.”
 The song was about Abuela’s Life in Cuba and why she left to live in Washington Heights.